 Finally, pay attention to the swiveling mechanism and think about how you'll want to use it.
 Some offer one-handed operation, which means you can hold a squirmy baby in one arm and rotate the seat with the other.
 (Or you can always just leave the seat rotated when you take your kid out of the car so it's ready for the next trip.)

 This car seat isn't just affordable, it also rotates in all three modes, rear-facing, forward-facing and booster seat.
 It makes getting your kid in and out of the car at any age a breeze.
-The best part?
-It also only needs to be installed once.
+Install it just once.
 Just install the base, then rotate the seat to the desired position and lock it in place.

-This seat has been tested for side impacts and rollovers and its structural integrity holds up to two times the impact of a usual crash.
+This seat has been tested for side impacts and rollovers.
+Its structural integrity holds up to two times the impact of a usual crash.
 Because you install the base first, then set the seat in it, many shoppers have asked if you can buy a separate base.
-This isn't an option yet.

 This swiveling car seat offers moisture-wicking material to keep your kiddo cool.
 It also features 10 headrest positions, two forward-facing recline positions and three rear-facing recline positions.
 Reviewers say that the seat fabric is soft and that their kids seem extra comfortable in this seat.

 Another bonus?
 Kids can stay rear-facing up to 50 pounds in this seat, which might take your kid to five years old.
-One thing to keep in mind is that while this seat can save your back by rotating from rear-facing, it doesn't rotate in any other position.
+Keep in mind that while this seat can save your back by rotating from rear-facing, it doesn't rotate in any other position.
 We love the brand, which also made our list of the best double travel strollers.

 Car seat harnesses and headrests and be tricky—especially when there's a squirmy kid sitting in the seat.
 This one can be adjusted with one hand and doesn't require you to rethread the straps into new positions, which is always a pain.
 It's also easy to make sure you get a secure install with this nifty model.